 Reaction Injection Molding “RIM“

-Raw Materials used are Solid Elastomers, Structural Foam, Reinforced RIM (RRIM), Structural RIM (SRIM), and DCPD
+Raw Materials used are Polyurethane Elastomers, Structural Foam, Reinforced RIM (RRIM), Structural RIM (SRIM), and DCPD

 Reaction Injection Molding (RIM) is a process where two liquid components are injected into a tool and chemical reaction between the liquids results in a solid plastic part being formed.
 Materials that can be Reaction Injection Molded are typically polyurethanes where the two liquids are isocyanate and polyol, or Dicyclopentadiene (DCPD) where the two liquids are monomers.